 Getting better doesn’t come with age, it comes with proper training.
 Work on trapping with the inside of the foot as well as the outside and sole.

-If you want to know 100% the 5 best ways to improve your first touch out of the air get my courses.
-This course also comes with moves and methods that will improve your skill with the ball at your feet.
+If you want to know the 5 best ways to improve your first touch out of the air get my courses.
+This will also improve your skill with the ball at your feet.

 The common style of play

 There is a common style of play for youths – high school is just getting rid of the ball.